 Most people make a full recovery and can return to normal activities.

 Occasionally the fissure comes back.

 Anal fissure is a common condition that causes a lot of pain.
-At first, it may be treated with ointments or botulinum toxin.
+At first, it may be treated with ointments.
 If this fails, surgery is the best option for a cure.

 Author: Mr Jonathan Lund DM FRCS (Gen. Surg.)

 Illustrations: Medical Illustration Copyright © 2011 Nucleus Medical Art.
 All rights reserved. www.nucleusinc.com

 This document is intended for information purposes only and should not replace advice that your relevant health professional would give you.